 Under the statutory pension scheme (first pillar of pension insurance), you may receive your old-age pension when you have completed 15 years of qualifying period (men and women) and reach 65 years of age if you are a man.
 If you are a woman, you may claim your old-age pension in 2021 if you have reached 62 years and 9 months.

 Under the capitalised pension scheme (second pillar of pension insurance), you are entitled when you meet the eligibility conditions for the first pillar of pension insurance if you were a member of the mandatory pension fund.

 People with mandatory insurance under the statutory pension scheme are employees or self-employed, those who perform an independent or professional activity, those involved in agriculture and others.

 The same people under the statutory pension scheme are insured under the capitalised pension scheme, but there are exceptions.

-The retirement age for women is being gradually raised, by 3 months every year, to bring it into line with that for men by 2030.
-After this, the retirement age for both men and women will be gradually raised to 67 years in 2038.
+The retirement age for women is being gradually raised, by 3 months every year, to bring it into line with the age condition for men by 2030.

 People who were members of the mandatory pension fund are also entitled to a second pillar pension when they become entitled to a first pillar pension.